quicwg/ops-drafts/draft-ietf-quic-manageability.md

 at the same time when the address/port changes to avoid linkability.
 As such, network devices are not able to perform the same mapping.
-When the 4-tuple changes, stateful devices lose their state and break connectivity if state if require for forwarding while the endpoints would otherwise survive such a change.
+When the 4-tuple changes, stateful devices lose their state and break connectivity if state is required for forwarding, while the endpoints would otherwise survive such a change.

 Use of connection IDs is specifically discouraged for NAT applications.